ldtteam/MinecoloniesWiki/pages/src/source/workers/druid.md

 ---
-title: Druid
+type: worker
+worker: druid
-layout: default
+layout: worker
 ---
-# Druid

 {% capture content %}
 Druids are support guards that help their fellow guards.
 As long as you provide a Druid with potions, they will protect your colony day and night.